John Krehbiel Jr.

-John H. Krehbiel Jr. (born 1938) was the co-chairman of the Fortune 500 company Molex Incorporated, a global supplier of electronic & fiberoptic connectors, before selling the company to Koch Industries for $7.2 billion in 2013.
+John H. Krehbiel Jr. (born 1938) is the former co-chairman of the Fortune 500 company Molex Incorporated, a global supplier of electronic & fiberoptic connectors, which he sold to Koch Industries for $7.2 billion in 2013.
 In 2006, he made the Forbes list of billionaires.
 Krehbiel is a Life Trustee of Illinois Institute of Technology.

 Personal life

 Krehbiel and his wife Karen Gray-Krehbiel, a civic volunteer and philanthropist, live in Chicago.
-Krehbiel and his former wife Kennetha Love Krehbiel (Posy) had three children: Fred Love Krehbiel (Pete) (1965-2020), John H. Krehbiel III (Yaz) and Margaret V. Krehbiel (Meg).
+Krehbiel and his former wife Kennetha Love Krehbiel (Posy) had three children: Fred Love Krehbiel (Pete) (1965–2020), John H. Krehbiel III (Yaz) and Margaret V. Krehbiel (Meg).
 He has one brother, Fred A. Krehbiel.